outflanknl/Net-GPPPassword/README.md

 # Net-GPPPassword
 .NET implementation of Get-GPPPassword.
 Retrieves the plaintext password and other information for accounts pushed through Group Policy Preferences.

+If you have no idea what this is about, then please read: https://adsecurity.org/?p=2288.
+The technique is old, but still valuable in environments where a domain was created long ago.

 # Usage
 Net-GPPPassword.exe [ADdomain (optional)]